-- a) The fund may not buy or sell securities using a repurchase agreement transaction unless the counterparty in that transaction is subject to prudential rules considered by the CSSF to be equivalent to those laid down in Community law. - b) The counterparty risk vis-à-vis a single counterparty (which, for the avoidance of doubt, may be reduced by the use of collateral) arising from one (or more) repurchase agreement transaction(s) may not exceed 10% of the fund's assets when the counterparty is a financial institution falling within article 41 (1) (f) of the Law of 2010, or 5% of its assets in all other cases. - c) During the term of a repurchase agreement transaction in which the fund acts as the purchaser, it cannot sell the securities that are the object of the contract until the right to repurchase these securities has been exercised by the counterparty, or until the repur-

-- chase term has expired, except to the extent that the fund has other means of coverage. - d) The securities acquired by the fund under a repurchase agreement transaction must conform to the investment policy and investment restrictions of the fund and must be limited to: - short-term bank certificates or money market instruments according to the definition in Directive 2007/16/EC; - bonds issued or guaranteed by an OECD member country or its local authorities or by supranational institutions and authorities at EU. regional or international level: - units of a UCI investing in money market instruments that calculates a net asset value daily and has a rating of AAA or an equivalent rating; - bonds issued by non-governmental issuers that provide adequate liquidity; - equities listed on or trading in a regulated market in a member state of the European Union or on a stock exchange in an OECD member country, as long as these equities are contained in a major index.
+- counterparty in that transaction is subject to prudential rules considered by the CSSF to be equivalent to those laid down in Community law. - b) The counterparty risk vis-à-vis a single counterparty (which, for the avoidance of doubt, may be reduced by the use of collateral) arising from one (or more) repurchase agreement transaction(s) may not exceed 10% of the assets of the fund when the counterparty is a financial institution falling within article 41 (1) (f) of the Law of 2010, or 5% of its assets in all other cases - c) During the term of a repurchase agreement transaction in which the fund acts as the purchaser, it cannot sell the securities that are the object of the contract until the right to repurchase these securities has been exercised by the counterparty, or until the repurchase term has expired, except to the extent that the fund has other means of coverage. - d) The securities acquired by the fund under a repurchase agreement transaction must conform to the investment policy and investment restrictions of the fund and must be limited to: - short-term bank certificates or money market instruments according to the definition in Directive 2007/16/EC; - bonds issued or guaranteed by an OECD member country or its local authorities or by supranational institutions and authorities at EU, regional or international level; - units of a UCI investing in money market instruments that calculates a net asset value daily and has a rating of AAA or an equivalent rating; - bonds issued by non-governmental issuers that provide adequate liquidity; - equities listed on or trading in a regulated market in a member state of the European Union or on a stock exchange in an OECD member country, as long as these equities are contained in a major index.